ArifAliNeosoft/Concept-of-Coroutines-and-Flows/README.md

 ## 2.What are Coroutines?

 ### Coroutines =Co +Routines
-Here, Co means cooperation and Routines means functions.

-It means that when functions cooperate with each other.
+Here, Co means cooperation and Routines means functions.It means that when functions cooperate with each other.

 Coroutines build upon regular functions by adding two new operations.
-In addition to invoke (or call) and return, coroutines add suspend and resume. suspend — pause the execution of the current coroutine, saving all local variables resume — continue a suspended coroutine from the place it was paused.
+In addition to invoke (or call) and return, coroutines add suspend and resume.

+- suspend — pause the execution of the current coroutine, saving all local variables
+# resume — continue a suspended coroutine from the place it was paused.

 > According to documentation coroutines are nothing but lightweight threads.
 > The thing to remember is :